 All contribution requirements for URS are established and may be amended by County ordinances, including member contribution rates.
 Plan A requires member contributions of 4.0 percent of compensation up to the Social Security wage base and 5.75 percent of compensation in excess of the wage base.
 Plan B requires member contributions of 7.08 percent of compensation up to the Social Security wage base and 8.83 percent of compensation in excess of the wage base.
-Plan C requires member contributions of 4.0 percent of compensation.
-Plan D, Plan E, and Plan F require contributions of 7.08 percent of compensation.
+Plan C requires member contributions of 4.0 percent 4.0 per